teloskitchen/telos.kitchen/content/articles/digitalness-part-2/index.md

 The articles of organization shall include a publicly available identifier of any smart contract directly used to manage, facilitate or operate the decentralized autonomous organization.

+## Smart Contract Requirements
 The above items all pertain to content or information that must be in the registration.
 The Act also defines what decisions and duties the smart contract must govern.
-Here are those requirements and how each one is implemented on-chain in the base DAO LLC smart contract reference implementation.
-Of course, this contract can be upgraded by members (and members alone), in which case the right-hand column may change.

-## Smart Contract Requirements
-In the below blocks, the numbered `requirements` are quoted from the legislation, and the `implementation` below each one is a description of how we have satisfied it with our DAO(s).
+In the below sections, the numbered `requirements` are quoted from the legislation, and the `implementation` that follows is a description of how we have addressed it.
 ***
 `Req 1` Relations among the members and between the members and the decentralized autonomous organization